jheising/HAPI/README.md

 # HAPI - The Humanized API

 The goal of HAPI is to define a standard for creating Web-based APIs that are machine ready but human/developer friendly.
-HAPI attempts to accomplish this by trying to adhere to the following principles:
+HAPI attempts to accomplish this by adhering to the following principles:

 1. A HAPI should be accessible through a URL with nothing more than a standard web browser.
 2. All inputs and outputs to a HAPI should generally be readable in a sentence form.